Qgel/FratAttack/RULES.md

 ## Additional Rules

 * Whenever a player finishes their drink, they may draw an action card or receive three materials.
+* If in doubt about the rules, do whatever results in more drinking.